laboon/ebook/text/75_security_testing.md

 Phishing attacks often seem very poorly prepared, with broken English and technical inaccuracies, but this is actually a part of the plan!
 There are usually multiple steps after the initial contact phase in order to achieve the primary goal of the phishing expedition.
 For example, let's say that the target received an email stating that their email account was compromised and they have to click [here](http://www.example.com "Fake Company") to verify their password (if you're not reading this online, links don't work as well on dead-tree books, but don't worry, you're not missing much).
 If the user clicks the malicious link, they will be taken to a page created by the attackers (and which may not look exactly like the actual, legitimate account information page) that allows them to steal the user's password.
 Ideally, the user won't check with their IT department afterwards about the email; the attackers want time to use the email for whatever malicious people do with stolen email accounts (I like to think it's send fan letters to boy bands which they're too embarrased to send from their own account).
 In other words, they want people who are not very conscientious or technically literate, who overlook minor issues, who are trusting of whatever they see in front of them.
 These are the same people who would overlook the poor grammar and inaccuracy of the original email!
 People who are less trusting might be even more work for the attackers, as they may deliberately enter false data or even work on trying to track them down.
 The poorly constructed email is actually a screening mechanism.

-A much more dangerous variant of phishing is __spear fishing__, in which the user is specifically targeted.
+A much more dangerous variant of phishing is __spear phishing__, in which the user is specifically targeted.
 In this case, the attacker goes out of their way to ensure that the user will not be suspicious of the email.
 Relevant details will be carefully crafted: any other users mentioned in the email will be verified, grammar will be excellent (or at least appropriate), the user's actual name will be used, its headers will be forged to look like it came from the targeted user's boss, etc.  Spear phishing attacks are much more difficult and time-consuming to set up than a traditional phishing attack, but they also tend to be more effective; think of them as precision-guided munitions compared to the carpet bombing of a regular phishing attack.
 Even experienced users may have difficulty determining that the email is not legitimate.

+Testing that social engineering will not work on a system is difficult.
+After all, there is no technical aspect to check; the programmed aspects of the system would work correctly, and by authorized users, but authorized users who are actually doing the bidding of an unauthorized user.
+While we have discussed the difficulty of testing impure functions, which may rely on global variables or other external mutable state, people are the ultimate unpredictable external state.
+A person who may never fall for a phishing email may be tricked by somebody calling them; someone who would normally never fall for anything may have had a rough night the evening before and isn't thinking clearly; someone else may be overwhelmed with other work and click on a malicious link in an email.

+A method of testing that your system is somewhat protected against social engineering is to ensure that users do not have more access than they need to do their job.
+Limiting users to the minimal amount of access that they need to do their job is called the __principle of least privilege__.
+Ensuring that user accounts follow the principle of least privilege will limit the extent of any damage that can be done by an attacker acting through the authorized user.
+For example, an ordinary user of our Rent-A-Cat system should never have access to the payroll system for employees.
+Checking if there is any way for a user to access data (read or write access) that they don't need to will help to find possible areas where this access can be compromised.

+Running tests on people can be helpful, as well!
+Some companies send fake phishing emails and see how many of their people click on suspicious links.
+Those who do click on the links are sent to a page warning them that this could have caused unauthorized access to the system, and those employees will be less likely to do so in the future.

+### Penetration Testing

+While I've gone over various ways in which the security of a system can be compromised, often the best way to test a system is to think like an attacker.  __Penetration testing__ has a user, often external to the development team, attempt to gain unauthorized access to a system using any means at their disposal (tempered by the limits of the contract, e.g. "no deleting data").
+This follows the "set a thief to catch a thief" theory - those who are acting like the people who are trying to break into your system will be most effective at finding any holes in your security systems.

+During a penetration test, a person will act as though they were a cracker trying to get in to your system.
+They may gather data to determine which operating systems you use or what programming languages, scan your networks, try common passwords, or use other tactics and techniques specific to the system that you're running.
+These are often external consultants or at least personnel unrelated to the team developing it, so as to avoid preset theories of how the system is "supposed" to work.
+The entire _modus operandi_ of people trying to break into systems is that they manipulate systems to do things that they are not "supposed" to do.

+A penetration tester will then develop a report of what the weak points of the system are, as well as the ramifications of those weak points.
+For example, they may find a SQL injection vulnerability for one particular subsystem which allows access to a particular database.
+While this may sound like technical gobbledygook to a manager, explaining the ramifications - that all of the payroll data for the company is available to anybody with an Internet connection - is much clearer (and scarier).

 ### General Guidelines When Developing a Security Testing Plan

 Before developing a testing plan for security, you should try to determine how much testing will be necessary.
-This will depend on the domain in which you are operating, but mostly on what the risks are if an opponent is able to
+This will depend on the domain in which you are operating, but mostly on what the risks are if an opponent is able to compromise the system.
+Remember that time and resources spent on security testing are time and resources that are not spent elsewhere.
+If you are running a system which controls nuclear weapons launch codes, it makes sense to spend a large percentage of the time testing the system on security testing; if you are running a startup for renting cats, less time and fewer resource are probably necessary.

+If you are operating in a regulated field, ensure that you are following all of the standards for that field.
+For example, in the United States, if you are storing medical data, you should be familiar with HIPAA; if you are dealing with student data, you should read up on FERPA.
+Although these are not the be-all, end-all of security for a system, they are additional parameters you should know about while determining its security.

+Determine what are the most important aspects of the system to guard against.
+Attacks which may cause data to be overwritten will in most cases be more damaging than those that allow read access to data.
+Certain aspects of the system may be more damaging if they are compromised.
+If there is an employee-run wiki which is mostly full of in-jokes and Dungeons and Dragons schedules, this is less important than bank account information.
+This doesn't mean that the employee wiki should be ignored, but there should definitely be more emphasis put on the bank account data.

+Remember the Pareto Principle, as well.
+By performing a broad check, spending not much time on each individual component, you may be able to find many more defects, and more easily-found defects, than spending months and months on one particular part.
+These will often also be the first vulnerabilities looked for by potential attackers.
+Even if a very difficult-to-exploit vulnerability exists on a given system, most attackers will be deterred if many of the common attacks.

+The most effective security testing is that which gets done.
+If you can, argue for the security tests that you not only believe will be best for the system, but also have a chance to get done and to continue to get done.
+In today's networked world, security is becoming more and more of an ongoing practice, as anybody who has gotten a pop-up asking them to upgrade their software is aware.
+You should develop a plan which will allow ongoing security maintenance and verification as long as the system is potentially exploitable.